while-loop/osrsloadouts/README.md

 License
 -------
-osrsinvy is licensed under the AGPLv3 License.
+osrsloadouts is licensed under the AGPLv3 License.
 See LICENSE for details.

 Author
 ------